 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

-I had an independent study class in which we named a fake boutique… ‘AWEAR’… for environmental consciousness… yeah…..posted about 5 years ago
+I had an independent study class in which we named a fake boutique… ‘AWEAR’… for environmental consciousness… yeah…..posted over 5 years ago

 I’m in the early stages of starting my t-shirt and jacket line.
-It’s called republic of lest amins….what do you guys think?posted about 5 years ago
+It’s called republic of lest amins….what do you guys think?posted over 5 years ago

 You’re right…thanks for your commentary.